nevella/alcina/doc/code-conventions.md

 - Package-level (non-public) classes follow the same rules as inner classes - avoid full prefixing

+## asX vs toX

+to is an irreversible transformation (toString), as is not (e.g. GWT Node.asDomNode is reversible)

 ## See also

 - [Devex styles](misc/notes.md)